Metagenomic Detection of SARS-CoV-2 Coronavirus using CosmosID

 Figure 5 Krona plot showing bacteria and viruses in a single COVID-19 patient BAL metagenomic sample (analysis from app.cosmosid.com)

-How To Run Your Metagenomic Samples
+How To Run Your Metagenomic and Metatranscriptomic Samples

 CosmosID can detect and identify SARS-CoV-2 in samples using metagenomic analysis.
 Researchers may use the CosmosID platform for this analysis.
 CosmosID does not provide diagnostic tests, but the CosmosID application is highly suitable for research purposes.
 Please reach out to us at info@cosmosid.com to learn more.
 Our team is eager to work with the community to achieve better understanding and to help contain the virus.
 We need to work together so that our lives can return back to normal.